Skip to main content

 How to file taxes in Colorado

-When tax time rolls around in Colorado, whether it’s monthly or annually, you must do three things:
+When tax time rolls around in Colorado, you must:

 2. File a sales tax return